Figuring out how to use stock photos legally can be quite a headache.

 When learning how to use stock photos legally, it’s important to understand different licenses.

-Stock agencies typically use three types of licenses when sharing images: Rights Managed, Royalty-Free, and Extended license.
+Stock agencies typically use three types of licenses when sharing images: Rights Managed, Royalty-Free, and Extended licenses.

-When looking to buy stock photos, you should know about these licenses to freely use these pictures without any hesitation.
+When looking to purchase stock photos from stock photography websites, you should know about these licenses to freely use these pictures without any hesitation.

 The Rights Managed license is more exclusive than the other two.
 The basic principle of this type of license is that the user pays according to the usage required.
 Each use is calculated separately based on factors such as: